-Why is a hybrid mattress good for front sleepers?
+Why is a hybrid mattress good for front/stomach sleepers?

-- Memory foam topping provides soft, comfortable topping that front sleepers can sink into, without being too soft, providing pressure point relief
+- Memory foam topping provides soft, comfortable topping that stomach sleepers can sink into, without being too soft, providing pressure point relief

 - Pocket sprung section provides even distribution of weight and support of the mid-section